srl-labs/clab-io-draw/docs/grafana.md

 By following these steps, you can generate a complete Grafana dashboard with the diagram, panel configuration, and dashboard JSON file.

 #### Current Limitations
-- **Hardcoded Queries:** Currently, the dashboard queries are hardcoded and are specifically optimized for Nokia's SRLinux and SROS platforms.
-This means they may not be directly applicable to other environments without modifications.
 - **Data Sources:** The dashboard assumes specific data sources (Prometheus) are already configured in your Grafana instance that align with the hardcoded queries.

 <details>